Michael Irvin: 1992 and 1993 seasons

 In 1992 and 1993, Irvin was a key player on the Cowboys' Super Bowl teams.
 In 1994, he enjoyed another stellar campaign with his fourth consecutive Pro Bowl season, but that year the Cowboys lost to the San Francisco 49ers in the NFC Championship Game.
 For his part, however, Irvin had one of the most productive games in NFL playoff history, with 12 catches for an NFC championship record 192 yards and two touchdowns.

-One of his greatest performances was in Super Bowl XXVII (1993), where he caught seven passes for 114 yards and two touchdowns.
-His two touchdowns catches were both in the second quarter and occurred in a span of just 18 seconds, the fastest pair of touchdowns ever scored by one player in Super Bowl history.
+One of his greatest performances was in Super Bowl XXVII (1993), where he caught six passes for 114 yards and two touchdowns against the Buffalo Bills.
+His two touchdowns were scored in the second quarter and occurred in a span of just 18 seconds, the fastest pair of touchdowns ever scored by one player in Super Bowl history.
 He also became only the second player ever to score 2 touchdowns in one quarter of a Super Bowl, after Washington Redskins wide receiver Ricky Sanders in Super Bowl XXII.

-1994 to 1996

-Irvin was a key contributor in the Cowboys' victories in Super Bowl XXVIII in 1993 over the Buffalo Bills and Super Bowl XXX in 1995 over the Pittsburgh Steelers.
-In the 1993 Super Bowl against the Bills, Irvin recorded five receptions for 66 yards.
-In the 1995 Super Bowl against the Steelers, he had five receptions for 76 yards.
+1995 season

 Irvin's best season with the Cowboys was 1995 during which he set franchise records for receptions (111) and receiving yards (1,603) while scoring 10 touchdowns and setting an NFL record with 11 games with over 100 receiving yards.
-Irvin had seven receptions for 100 yards and two touchdowns against the Green Bay Packers in the NFC Championship Game, which led the Cowboys to Super Bowl XXIV, which was the team's third Super Bowl win in a span of four seasons.
+Irvin had seven receptions for 100 yards and two touchdowns against the Green Bay Packers in the NFC Championship Game, which led the Cowboys to Super Bowl XXX, the team's third Super Bowl win in a span of four seasons.
+In the Super Bowl against the Pittsburgh Steelers, he had five receptions for 76 yards.

 Irvin is the only player to play for each of the first four Cowboys coaches since the team has been owned by Jerry Jones (Landry, Johnson, Barry Switzer, and Chan Gailey).
-Irvin officially announced his retirement after Dave Campo became the fifth Cowboys coach, but Irvin never played on the field for Campo.
+Irvin officially announced his retirement after Dave Campo became the fifth Cowboys coach, but never played on the field for Campo.